CSE-UNR/CS333-hw1/README.md

 A *simple* Black Jack game: play should occur based on the following rules https://bicyclecards.com/how-to-play/blackjack/.

 ### Requirements
 Implement a Black Jack game which only needs to accommodate one player.
 There should be a "dealer" following the Dealer's Play rules.
-Your code should be modular and follow Object Oriented best practices.
+Your code should be modular and follow best Object Oriented Programming practices.

 Betting is not necessary, nor is a fancy UI (although you can implement them if you want).
 A person should be dealt cards according to the rules of the game, and they should be able to progress through a hand until they've won or loss.
 They should be able to play multiple hands until they choose to quit the game.